rvbouu/text-editor/README.md

 ## Description

 This challenge was to build a single-page text editor application that runs in the browser.
 The single-page application should be up to PWA criteria.
+The link to the deployed application on Render can be found [here](https://rvb-text-editor.onrender.com/)

 ## User Story